 1. Buying Gwent cards from vendors

-In order to complete your Gwent collection you must purchase every card on sale in the Northern Realms.
-This is the easiest way to collect cards and CD Projekt RED has helpfully patched out an issue with the innkeeper in White Orchard, after many players found themselves unable to obtain the Gwent cards there.
+To complete your Gwent collection, you must purchase every card on sale in the Northern Realms.
+This is the easiest way to collect cards and CD Projekt RED has helpfully patched out an issue with the innkeeper in White Orchard after many players found themselves unable to obtain the Gwent cards there.
 Check out the merchants by the bridge in White Orchard if you miss the innkeeper.

 Here’s a list of all the vendors you need to visit to purchase every card.
 If you trot round all of these as soon as you have access to each major area, you’ll have gathered a pretty varied deck with little to no effort – just a bit of galloping past high-level threats.